New-Languages-for-NLP/course-materials/w1/tokenization.md

 ## spaCy's Tokenizer

 spaCy's tokenization begins by splitting tokens on spaces.
 It's nearly identical what you'd get from `"Siberia has many rivers.".split()`, which is `['Siberia','has','many','rivers.']`  Keep a close eye on the period in this sentence.
 Once again, Python had trouble identifying the period as a distinct token.

-Once the text is split on the spaces, spaCy applies as series of checks.
+To address this problem, spaCy has rules for how to split these chunks into tokens.
+In this case, it has a list of punctuation symbols.
+If any of those symbols are at the end, a suffix rule separates the word from the punctuation.
+These rules cover a lot of ground and are very powerful.
+However, there are many cases where we need to tell spaCy to handle things differently.

 Exceptions are a list of specific patterns to look for and what to do with them.
 The exceptions for your language are most often found in `spacy/lang` directory in a `tokenizer_exceptions.py` file.
 For example, here are the exceptions for English to handle shortened forms of 'because' such as 'cause.
 These exception prevent the tokenizer from splitting off the `'` from `coz`.